jambonbill/NanoMidiOut/README.md

 # NanoMidiOut

-Minimal LSDJ to MIDI syncro
+Minimal LSDJ (nano-sync) to MIDI syncro

 I use this one to sync my Gameboy (LSDJ) with my Xoxbox